 The renovation was always going to happen on a tight budget.
 While the landlady had an amount in mind, Sarah also didn’t want to spend too much on an apartment she wasn’t going to occupy for long.
 “The landlady said she could spend 15 lakhs to fix the kitchen, three washrooms, all the flooring, carpentry, electrical etc. When we were making the contract, I asked her to give the money to me so that I could spend it as I liked,” says Sarah.

 She and her husband spent another five lakhs of their own to furnish the house.
 Of course, as an interior designer she did get better rates from contractors and other vendors involved and managed to get the entire shell ready in that amount.
 Forty-five days later she moved into her new home with her husband Mustafa Ghouse, dog Steffi and cat Dali.
 When you see their two-bedroom apartment at first, the adjectives to best describe the space are - bright, airy and green.
-As you look closer you notice the terrazzo floor, the archway in the living room, the sleek furniture mostly from IKEA and Urban Ladder, the quirky artwork on the walls.
+As you look closer you notice the terrazzo floor, the archway in the living room interior design, the sleek furniture mostly from IKEA and Urban Ladder, the quirky artwork on the walls.
 The home is now exactly what Sarah planned it to be–contemporary yet keeping the old world charm of Mumbai apartments from the 70s intact.

 The archway in the living room already existed and Sarah decided to keep it as it is.